Moving Your Small Business Overseas: What You Need to Know

 Do your homework

 There are many factors to consider when deciding on a location for your business.
 To start, it's important to research the country and industry you're considering.
 This will give you an idea of what kind of legal requirements and tax implications exist in those locations, as well as the time zone difference between where you currently live and where your new location is located.
+This will allow you to determine which international marketing strategies are most effective for your company's success in the global marketplace.
 It also helps to research what kind of workforce exists in each location as well as any infrastructure that is available (such as public transportation).

 Look for a team that fits your needs

-When you're looking for an international moving company, look for a team that knows the country and the industry you're moving into.
+When you're looking for an international moving company, especially if you're considering moving to Spain, look for a team that knows the country and the industry you're moving into.
 They should be able to provide you with the right resources, network, and legal advice.

 If they don't have all those things, it's probably not worth working with them, you want someone who will take care of every aspect of your move so that nothing falls through the cracks or gets overlooked on their watch!